ifMixup: Interpolating Graph Pair to Regularize Graph Classification: Experiments

 \subsection{Settings}

-\textbf{Datasets} We evaluate our method with eight graph classification tasks from the graph benchmark datasets collection TUDatasets~\citep{Morris+2020}: PTC\_MR, NCI109, NCI1, and MUTAG for small molecule classification, ENZYMES and PROTEINS for protein categorization, and IMDB-M and IMDB-B for social networks classification.
-These datasets have been widely used for benchmarking such as in~\cite{xu2018how} and can be downloaded directly using PyTorch Geometric~\citep{Fey/Lenssen/2019}'s build-in function online~\footnote{https://chrsmrrs.github.io/datasets/docs/datasets}.
-The social networks datasets IMDB-M and IMDB-B have no node features, and we use the node degrees as feature as in~\citep{xu2018how}.
-Data statistics of these datasets are shown in Table~\ref{tab:data}, including the number graphs, the average node number per graph, the average edge number per graph, the number of node features, and the number of classes.
-Note that, the node feature sets of all these eight popular datasets are linearly independent, satisfying the mild assumption for our method to be completely intrusion-free.
-We elaborate this in Section~\ref{assumptionLinear}.
+\textbf{Datasets} We evaluate our method with eight graph classification tasks from the graph benchmark datasets collection TUDatasets~\cite{Morris+2020}: PTC\_MR, NCI109, NCI1, and MUTAG for small molecule classification, ENZYMES and PROTEINS for protein categorization, and IMDB-M and IMDB-B for social networks classification.
+These datasets have been widely used for benchmarking such as in~\cite{xu2018how} and can be downloaded directly using PyTorch Geometric~\cite{Fey/Lenssen/2019}'s build-in function online~\footnote{https://chrsmrrs.github.io/datasets/docs/datasets}.
+The social networks datasets IMDB-M and IMDB-B have no node features, and we use the node degrees as feature as in~\cite{xu2018how}.